ss1611/CS220-AU-portfolio-1/index.md

 ## now
 - I am polishing this [Website](https://2001057.github.io/CS220-AU-portfolio/)
 - created a [LinkedIn](https://www.linkedin.com/in/lucas-schoedel-1a5649225/) account
-- working on a group project for [PA223-5-AU] titled, 'Edward Kemper, sadistic serial killer or a product of his environment' for the University of Essex
+- working on a group project for PA223-5-AU titled, 'Edward Kemper, sadistic serial killer or a product of his environment?' for the University of Essex
 <br>

 ## education